michaelkamprath/i2c-character-display/README.md

 - `core::fmt::Write` implementation for easy use with the `write!` macro
 - Compatible with the `embedded-hal` traits v1.0 and later
 - Support for character displays that uses multiple HD44780 drivers, such as the 40x4 display
+- Optional support for the `defmt` and `ufmt` logging frameworks
+- Optional support for reading from the display on adapters that support it

 ## Usage
 Add this to your `Cargo.toml`: